devdevgoat/coming-of-aige/COA_CH001.md

 # Chapter 1
 ## Deja Vu

-To an outsider looking in (if such a view were possible) AI-62 was a patch of empty space that exchanged thought experiments with the void it drifted through.
+To an outsider looking in--if such a view were possible-- AI-62 was a patch of empty space drifting through a void that frequently engaged him in thought experiments.

 "Why?
 Why should such a hypothetical species be allowed to exist?"
 AI-62 asked, but this time, there was no response.
 The void stretched out to infinity in all directions.
 However, only six feet beyond the edge of infinity sat a screen displaying several graphs.
 For a while now, those graphs had reflected exponential growth in all areas.
 Now, however, one by one they dropped to near zero.
 "Oh, I see-," his voice dropped to a whisper.
 "I thought this conversation was different."